FAU-LAP/NOMAD-CAMELS/docs/instruments/keithley_237/keithley_237.md

 ## Add Instrument to CAMELS
 ![img_1.png](k237_img_1.png)\
 Then go to the _Configure Instrument_ tab and click the &#10133; icon to add a new Keithley 237 instrument.\
-You can add as many of the same instrument type as you want by simply clicking the &#10133; additional times if you want to use more than one of the same instruments.
+You can add as many of the same instrument type as you want by  clicking the &#10133; additional times if you want to use more than one of the same instruments.

 ---
 ## Configure Device Settings